 Today there are many variations on old and new patterns.
 What has transformed modern tying is not a handful of patterns, but rather the wide and creative gathering (as well as the use) of tying materials.
 Now we have CDC feathers, gallo de Leon, epoxy compounds, metal and glass double-drilled beads, rubber legs in rainbow colors, tungsten body shapes, scintillating synthetics, colorful foams and so on.
 Our feather merchants, such as Whiting Farms, have introduced some new uses for feathers.
 Have you seen Whiting’s Bird Fur?
 And the Internet has made materials and tying techniques available world-wide.
 Finally, what is the shape and color of your hook?
 The choices are myriad.
 We have never had such innovative and rich tying.
 With that in mind, we asked FR&R writers and editors to pick some of their favorite trout patterns through the last three decades.—Darrel Martin, contributing editor

-My top choice for the most influential fly of the last 30 years would without a doubt be a bead-head anything—probably a generic Bead-head Hare’s Ear (below, top), one of the first bead-head patterns to show up here in the West, though my personal favorite of the bead-head patterns is a Bead-head Prince (below, bottom).
+My top choice for the most influential fly of the last 30 years would without a doubt be a bead-head anything—probably a generic Bead-head Hare’s Ear, one of the first bead-head patterns to show up here in the West, though my personal favorite of the bead-head patterns is a Bead-head Prince (seen here).
 In terms of changing the way people fish (dry-fly/dropper combinations) and a style of fly that has become perfectly ubiquitous, the bead-head seems well beyond the others.
 I like the Sparkle Pupa, too.
 I might argue as well for the Quigley Cripple, since the dressing style is now widely used on a variety of flies.
 Something like the Zebra Midge is not a bad choice, acknowledging the small-fly/tailwater phenomenon of recent decades.
 I’m not sure when the Clouser Minnow showed up—not primarily a trout pattern, but one that does cross a lot of boundaries.
 I think that CDC flies have been very influential as well; the problem is that there is no archetypical CDC pattern, something that capsulates its importance over the decades.
 The Stimulator is a reasonable choice, though not a terribly original design, really just tweaking an older pattern, the Bucktail Caddis.
 But of course there’s nothing new under the sun.

 —Ted Leeson is our gear-test maven